okoala/awesome-stars/README.md

 - [tamperchrome](https://github.com/google/tamperchrome) - Tamper Chrome is a Chrome extension that allows you to modify HTTP requests on the fly and aid on web security testing.
 Tamper Chrome works across all operating systems (including Chrome OS).
 - [aus-search](https://github.com/matthaywardwebdesign/aus-search) - A collection of Node JS scripts to create an Elasticsearch index of Australian addresses.
 - [react-devtools](https://github.com/facebook/react-devtools) - An extension that allows inspection of React component hierarchy in the Chrome and Firefox Developer Tools.
-- [react-native-sentry](https://github.com/getsentry/react-native-sentry) - Official Sentry SDK for react-native
 - [bisheng](https://github.com/benjycui/bisheng) - Transform Markdown(and other static files with transformers) into a SPA website using React.
-- [declarative-crawler](https://github.com/wxyyxc1992/declarative-crawler) - Declarative and Observable Distributed Crawler For Web, RDB, OS, also can act as a Monitor(with Prometheus) or ETL for Infrastructure
+- [declarative-crawler](https://github.com/wxyyxc1992/declarative-crawler) - Concise, Declarative and Observable Distributed Crawler(Node / Go / Java / Rust) For Web, RDB, OS, also can act as a Monitor(with Prometheus) or ETL for Infrastructure
 - [MagicCanvas](https://github.com/decaywood/MagicCanvas) - a canvas based dynamic background
 - [trianglify](https://github.com/qrohlf/trianglify) - Algorithmically generated triangle art
 - [smooth-scroll](https://github.com/cferdinandi/smooth-scroll) - A lightweight script to animate scrolling to anchor links.